Hemlock: The impatient albino.

 - Family Guy always portrays its albinos as creepy and offputting.
 Taken Up to Eleven in the cutaway gag PBS Presents: Albino Children Are Normal.

 Host: So aside from not being able to go into the sun, you're completely normal?

 Albino Kid: [with Creepy Monotone] Yes.
 The moon is my sun.
 I like to kill beetles.
 Beetles are teachers.
 I sleep with a fork.

 - King of the Hill: When Peggy gets a letter from a former student of hers who's currently in prison for murder, she tries to think of which student she had that could've become a killer, remarking, "I think he might've had wavy blond hair," before adding disdainfully, "Or was he that albino boy?"

-- In The Simpsons episode "Treehouse of Horror VIII" segment "The Homega Man", Homer mistakes real-life albino musicians the Winter Brothers for flesh-eating mutants and runs them over.
+- In the "Treehouse of Horror VIII" segment "The Homega Man", Homer mistakes real-life albino musicians the Winter Brothers for flesh-eating mutants and runs them over.

 Homer: Die, you chalk-faced goons!

 - In "The Crepes of Wrath", Homer has a shocked reaction to learning he'll be hosting an Albanian exchange student: